Consensys/mythril/README.md

 $ python setup.py install
 ```

+Note that Mythril requires Python 3.5 to work.

 You also need a [go-ethereum](https://github.com/ethereum/go-ethereum) node that is synced with the network (note that Mythril uses non-standard RPC APIs only supported by go-ethereum, so other clients likely won't work).
 Start the node as follows:

 ```bash